Plumsail/documents-docs/source/flow/actions/document-processing.rst

 Convert PDF to Image
 --------------------

-Converts PDF document to image (jpeg, png, gif, bmp) with the help of Microsoft Flow.
+Converts PDF document to image (jpeg, png, gif, bmp) with the help of Power Automate (Microsoft Flow).

 .. rubric:: Output Parameters